Acupuncture needles and moxa in Courbevoie

 History and principles of acupuncture

-L'acupuncture has its roots in China, where it has been practiced for over 2,000 years.
-The technique is based on the idea that the human body contains flows of vital energy, called 'Qi', which circulate along specific routes called meridians.
+Acupuncture has its roots in China, where it has been practiced for over 2,000 years.
+The technique is based on the idea that the human body contains flows of vital energy, called 'Qi', which circulates along specific routes called meridians.
 When the flow of Qi is disturbed, imbalances occur, leading to disease.

 Acupuncture practitioners insert thin needles into specific points on the body, known as acupuncture points, to restore the balance of Qi.
 Each point is selected according to the patient's symptoms and health status.
 The needles can be manipulated in different ways to stimulate the flow of energy.